drug-design/course/docs/chapters/structure-activity-relationships.md

 ##### LogP

-When changes are introduced in a structure, their impact in the global characteristics of the modified compounds must be considered.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/logp-55e0faf5'><i class='fa fa-play' aria-hidden='true'></i></button>When changes are introduced in a structure, their impact in the global characteristics of the modified compounds must be considered.
 The example below illustrates a change in logP that is not negligible.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/Local_example2.png){: loading=lazy }
 ### Non Additivity of Biological Effects

-Knowing the biological effects of mono-structural changes in a series does not make it possible to predict the biological activity of an analog containing multiple changes simultaneously.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/non-additivity-biological-effects-5548164e'><i class='fa fa-play' aria-hidden='true'></i></button>Knowing the biological effects of mono-structural changes in a series does not make it possible to predict the biological activity of an analog containing multiple changes simultaneously.
 SAR often rely on the principle of additivity of the biological properties: however this is not always true.
 In the following pages some examples of non-additivity of biological effects are presented.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.